Pope Marcellus II

-Pope Marcellus II (Marcello II; 6 May 1501 – 1 May 1555), born Marcello Cervini degli Spannocchi, was a Papalini Catholic prelate who served as head of the Catholic Church and ruler of the Papal States from 9 April 1555 until his death 22 days later.
+Pope Marcellus II (Marcello II; 6 May 1501 – 1 May 1555), born Marcello Cervini degli Spannocchi, was head of the Catholic Church and ruler of the Papal States from 10 April 1555 to his death, 22 days later.

-He succeeded Pope Julius III.
+Marcellus succeeded Pope Julius III.
 Before his accession as pope he had been Cardinal-Priest of Santa Croce in Gerusalemme.
 He is the most recent pope to choose to retain his birth name as his regnal name upon his accession, and the most recent pope to date with the regnal name "Marcellus".

-Cervini was the maternal uncle of Robert Bellarmine.
-His father, Ricardo Cervini, and Pope Clement VII were personal friends.
+Marcello Cervini's father, Ricardo Cervini, was a personal friend of Pope Clement VII.
 Cervini served in the household of Cardinal Alessandro Farnese.
-When Farnese became pope, Cervini served as his secretary and was employed on a number of diplomatic missions.
+When Farnese became Pope Paul III, Cervini served as his secretary and was employed on a number of diplomatic missions.
 On 10 April, 1555, he was elected to succeed Pope Julius III.
 He died of a stroke twenty-two days later.

 Early life

 A native of Montefano, a small village near Macerata and Loreto he was the son of Ricardo Cervini who was the Apostolic Treasurer in Ancona.
 The family originated in Tuscany, in the town of Montepulciano, which had once been subject to Siena, but later was under the control of Florence.
 Marcello had two half-brothers, Alexander and Romulus.
-One of his sisters, Cinzia Cervini, married Vincenzo Bellarmino, and was the mother of Robert Bellarmine.

 Marcello was educated locally, and at Siena and Florence, where he became proficient in writing Latin, Greek, and Italian.
 He also received instruction in jurisprudence, philosophy, and mathematics.
 His father had an interest in astrology and upon discovering that his son's horoscope presaged high ecclesiastical honours, Riccardo set the young Cervini on a path to the priesthood.